-My phone buzzed at 07.18 this morning.
-Not my alarm, I had turned that off at 5am when I had finally given up on sleep because my mind was whirring, but a text.
+I have been increasingly thinking about turning off the outside world because my phone buzzed at 07.18 this morning.
+Not for the first time, and as before, not my alarm, I had turned that off at 5am when I had finally given up on sleep because my mind was whirring, but by a text.
 A text that had been sent with a query that needed to be dealt with fairly urgently.
 This on the back of another interruption from the outside world last night at 10.15pm.

 I am always attached to my phone.
 Where I go, it goes.
 If I am not holding it, it is in my pocket, and if I don’t have a pocket it is tucked in my bra.
 So when I see the little red light flashing that alerts me to a new message, I read it.
 That message is then in my brain and even if I resolve to not answer it, I am already stressing about dealing with it.